ANNetGPGPU/ANNetGPGPU/README.md

 ```

 Then we just need to pass the path of this file to the build system.
-In cmake, this would look like this.
+In CMake, this would look like this.

 ```
 add_definitions(-D__ConTable_ADDON="${SOM_GPU_ADDON_SOURCE_DIR}/foo.h")